DevilishDagon/portfolio/README.md

- Hades' Portfolio
+# Dagon's Portfolio

 Welcome to my portfolio!
-I'm Hades, a mechatronics engineering student with a passion for robotics and software.
-This repository highlights my completed and ongoing projects.
+I'm Dagon, a mechatronics engineering student with a passion for robotics and software.
+This repository highlights my completed and ongoing projects, along with some additional information about me.

+## About Me

+I'm a student who loves to combine hardware and software to build smart systems.
+My interests include robotics, automation and machine learning.
+I enjoy exploring how code interacts with sensors and actuators to bring ideas to life.

 ## Completed Projects

 - **Face Recognition** - A face recognition module for the DaVinci smart locker project.
-Built using Python, OpenCV, and the face-recognition library, it loads and matches facial encodings to enable secure access.
+Built using Python, OpenCV and the face-recognition library, it loads and matches facial encodings to enable secure access.
 Key functionalities:
   - Load facial encodings from images
   - Generate new encodings for new users
   - Compare live camera input to stored encodings to verify identity